 Fast or slow?
 In one sitting, or allowed to marinade over a few days?
 There is no right or wrong answer and everyone finds a style that suits them.
 Mind you, sometimes your deadline makes that decision for you.

 PingGo uses a question and answer flow to create unique press releases.

-The questions are quite tricky to answer – but not impossible.
-They are designed to make you think about how you describe your company in a clear way that someone reading about you for the first time will understand.
+The questions are not easy to answer - but not impossible.
+They are designed to make you think about how you describe the company in a clear way that someone reading about you for the first time will understand.

 Don't worry about getting the answer wrong first time - you will have the opportunity to go back and edit your answer to make it flow within the context of the PingGo template - or just to tweak it until it communicates your message in exactly the way you want it to.